cernanb/subreddits/README.md

 This gem displays a list of trending subreddits depending on the day you run the CLI.

+Please consider the following limitations when running the gem:
+~Subreddits that are multiple words are not broken out into multiple words (eg: iatefood is not I Ate Food) ~Subreddits will not automatically be capitalized

 ## Installation

 Add this line to your application's Gemfile: